 In the receive direction, the MODE and LLID values embedded within the preamble identify the MAC to

 which this packet should be directed.
-The RS establishes a temporal mapping of either the GMII signals

-(RXD<7:0>, RX_ER, RX_CLK, and RX_DV) or the XGMII signals (RXD<31:0>, RXC<3:0> and
+The RS establishes a temporal mapping of either the XGMII or 25GMII signals (RXD<31:0>, RXC<3:0> and

 RX_CLK) to the correct PLS_DATA.indication and PLS_DATA_VALID.indication primitives.